Kristinh21/design-history/app/posts/design-resources/2020-10-16-journey-of-an-epic.md

 Product and User Research working together to explore the epic.

 ### Identify & define
-To build the epic out we:
+To build the epic out the product team will:
 * carry out user research (will vary depending on epic)
 * document insights & painpoints
 * list user needs